-In addition to the need to be accepted by prospective users of the system, the existence of a system should also have a positive influence on individual impacts and also the organizational impact of users.
+In addition to the need to be accepted by prospective users of the system, the existence of a system should also have a positive influence on individual 1 pacts and also the organizational impact of users.
 A researcher has conducted research related to factors that influence the success of information systems [2].
 These factors are: (1) system quality; (2) the quality of the information; (3) usage; (4) user satisfaction; (5) individual impact; and (6) organizational impact.
-A researcher states that the quality of the system and the quality of information separately or jointly influence (positive or negative) on the level of user satisfaction can influence each other (positive or negative).
+A researcher states that the quality of the system and the quality of information separately or jointly influence (positive or negative) on the level of use and the level of user satisfaction.
+The level of use and the level of user satisfaction can 10 lence each other (positive or negative).
 The level of use and level of user satisfaction influences individual impacts and individual impacts should have some effect on organizational impacts.